An analytic derivation of the empirical correlations of gamma-ray bursts: Analytic derivation of , , and

 Now we continue to calculate $\Eiso$.
-Since most of the $\gamma$-ray energy is released in the decay stage of the light curve, we only need to integrate the energy over a $\theta$ range of $\theta_{\rm{p}}$ --- $\obs+\jet$, i.e.
+Since most of the $\gamma$-ray energy is released in the decay stage of the light curve, we only need to integrate the energy over a $\theta$ ranging from $\theta_{\rm{p}}$ to $\obs+\jet$, that is,